timgeb/roitools/README.md

     vidtools.wait(25)
 ```

-If no operation needs to be performed on the frame and the goal is to simply play the video, the second snippet can be simplified to
+If no operation needs to be performed on the frame and the goal is to simply play the video, the second snippet can be written even simpler.

 ```python
 import vidtools